ymgyt/syndicationd/README.md

 <details>
 <summary>Click to show more tips</summary>

-* Adding `.ja.atom` to the end of a connpass group URL to get the event feed. for exmaple,
+* Adding `.ja.atom` to the end of a connpass group URL to get the event feed. for example, `https://opentelemetry.connpass.com/ja.atom`

 * Adding `/feed` for Hatena blog
 </details>